newrelic-experimental/newrelic-java-spring-cloud/README.md

 ## License

-[Project Name] is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
+newrelic-java-spring-cloud-gateway is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.

->[If applicable: [Project Name] also uses source code from third-party libraries.
+>[If applicable: newrelic-java-spring-cloud-gateway also uses source code from third-party libraries.
 You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.]